USTAR TECHNOLOGY ACCELERATION PROGRAM (TAP)

 Stage 1.
 Provide a letter of intent that includes your proposal title, technology sector and estimated budget request to USTAR by March 13th at 5:00 p.m.
 A letter of intent is not required to submit a full proposal.
 Send letter of intent to TAPinfo@Utah.gov.

 Stage 2.
 Applications will be accepted electronically at TAPUtah.com.
 Applicants will be required to create a profile and agree to all terms and conditions for the program.
 The website accepting online applications is optimized for the Google Chrome browser.
 The application requires submission of a GRAMA disclosure, W9, quad chart, white paper and scope of work.
+All submitted documents must be in PDF form.
 Applications are due March 29th at 5:00 p.m.

-- The white paper should be no more than six pages, 1.5 spacing and no less than 12-point font with one inch margins.
+The white paper should be no more than six pages, 1.5 spacing and no less than 12-point Arial font with one inch margins.
 The white paper should include:

-- Introduction (suggested no more than 1 page length): describe the overall technology or product and the market need.
+- Introduction (suggested 1/2 – 1 page length): describe the overall technology or product and the market need.
 Technology description should include the current TRL, and the anticipated TRL upon completion of the TAP award.

-Technical approach (2-3 pages suggested): Identify the technical milestones that must be achieved under this award.
+- Technical approach (up to 2 pages suggested): Identify the technical milestones that must be achieved under this award.
 Include a description of the technical challenge, why addressing this technical challenge is critical for commercialization, the technical approach, technical risk and mitigation plan.
 A brief discussion of the technical risk and timeline for completion should be included.
 All milestones must be completed within 12-18 months.

-Market assessment and commercialization plan (2-3 pages suggested): Provide a brief description of the intended market, competitors, innovation in your product that will allow it to compete in the market, as well as market size and potential revenue.
+- Market assessment and commercialization plan (up to 2 pages suggested): Provide a brief description of the intended market, competitors, innovation in your product that will allow it to compete in the market, as well as market size and potential revenue.
 Describe your commercialization plan, specifically addressing the path to market, regulatory path (if applicable), additional resources required and how they will be acquired.

 - Funding (1/2 page suggested): Please identify any private or government funds raised to date or pending.
 Include the source of funds and total amount raised.
 Describe potential matching funds.
 If USTAR funds have been used to date please specify the date awarded and amount.
 Travel outside of Utah must not only be necessary for milestone completion, but must also carry justification as to why the activity can not take place in the state and why the said destination is such.
 If work will be conducted outside the state of Utah, document the rationale and the portion of budget that will be used outside of Utah.